lilyosah/tech-knowledgebase/Natural-Language-Processing/HW2 Sentenciser.md

 - Tokenizes acronyms, even if they're really weird and not real, correctly
 	- `U.S.A.` is tokenized as one
 	- `L.M.A.O.` is one
+	- Gradescope:
+		- One number is based on how many sentences you submitted
+		- (perfetalg - perfectdefault) => 0 means it's the same as the default alg
+		- A 1 is weird because it's the opposite of the default alg

 ## Things we don't know
 - Why does `.is_punct` not include commas/break up sentences

 ## Ideas
 Add rules to the existing code to catch more cases.
+- Ending sentence with acronym
+- Decimal numbers
+- newline